 The jail in Ebeye on Kwajalein Atoll, attached to the courthouse, is the only detention facility in the country other than the Majuro jail.
-In 2017 High Court Judge Colin Winchester described Ebeye’s jail as “horrible” and “degrading for anyone who must be confined in it.”
-According to the judge, he observed 10 individuals incarcerated there, and “if there are two or three people there, it is at its humane limit.”
-National police officials commented Ebeye is supposed to send all prisoners to Majuro jail but does not always do so because of the high cost of transportation.
+It was often overcrowded, and observers have described conditions as degrading; Ebeye was supposed to send all prisoners to Majuro jail but did not always do so because of the high cost of transportation.

 Administration: Although authorities permitted inmates to submit complaints about their treatment without censorship and investigated credible allegations of inhumane conditions, there were no complaints of physical abuse submitted during the year.
 On-duty guards often left their posts during the lunch hour.

 Independent Monitoring: The government permits prison visits by independent human rights observers and by religious groups visiting imprisoned members throughout the year.

 The constitution prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his or her arrest or detention in court, and the government generally observed these requirements.